Felanie and Dozer

 Felanie and new puppy Dozer, 2001We adopted Dozer from the local pound.
 He bonded to me so tightly that he has become like a second shadow, a big white furry beast that follows me everywhere I go without question.
 I believe he saved my life—or at the very least, prevented critical injury—by protecting me from three very large, very aggressive dogs that charged the two of us while we were on a walk.
 Dozer fearlessly jumped in front of me and threw himself into the group of attacking dogs and presented a display of ferocity that I had never seen before and have not seen since.
 But it was all noise and bluster; Dozer didn't want to hurt anyone if he could help it.
 The three dogs exchanged looks as they leapt back from this snapping, roaring monster.
 After a brief face-off, while I held my breath and Dozer stared straight at the dogs as if to say, "You really wanna do this?
 I'm ready!", the three dogs turned and took off.
 Dozer immediately turned around to look up at me with a huge grin on his face: "Did you see that, Mom?"
 Though I felt like my legs had been replaced with jelly, Dozer and I walked back home and neither of us had so much as a scratch.

 So I am a very fortunate person.
-One dog taught me to live, and the other saved my life.
-Yet, my dogs' heroic deeds go unsung except here on this website.
+One dog taught me to live, another saved my life, and another has just joined me on my path.
+Yet, my dogs' deeds go unsung except here on this website.
 No news station will ever run a piece about my wonderful pit bulls.
 No one will never make a movie about them, or write a book about them.
-Dozer will live here, with me, quietly and without notice, until the day he dies.
+Star and Dozer will live here, with me, quietly and without notice, until the day they die.
 (Felanie already did that.)
-That's okay with me, but I admit that I'm very tired of total strangers judging my dogs based on their looks, not their deeds.
+That's okay with me, but I admit that it makes me very sad when total strangers judge my dogs based on their looks, not their deeds.
+I would have hoped that grown adults would have learned better by now, but I guess they can't all have a pit bull to teach them.

 Felanie's Credentials